 The first is to be careful with other reviews you’ll read online.
 They tend to rate hosting providers based on the commission they’ll receive for each referral and not the value of the services offered.

 This is not the case with this review.
-As you’ll read below, we did extensive research to present to you the real pros and cons of each service so that you can make an informed decision.
+As you’ll read below, we did extensive research to present the real pros and cons of each service so that you can make an informed decision.

 The second thing is to examine thoroughly the features offered by each company and not just the initial cost.
 Hosting companies tend to advertise their cheapest hosting packages to attract customers, and once you register, you are presented with unpleasant surprises.